Sleep is more than just an escape into oblivion during the night.

 The existence of shorter ultradian cycles for protein and amino acid recycling might serve as an adaptation to acute environmental changes at low energy cost, while also resisting the accumulation of misfolded and therefore dysfunctional proteins .

 Some physiological systems, such as cortisol release and the menstrual cycle, are controlled by more than one biological timing system.
 Cortisol release, for example, has both circadian and ultradian aspects, whereas the menstrual cycle has circadian and infradian components .

 The menstrual cycle overlaps both timing systems in several ways.
-Women with ovulatory menstrual cycles have a circadian rhythm that is ‘superimposed’ on the menstrual-associated rhythm, and menstrual events in turn affect the circadian rhythm .
-Research on women in the mid-follicular and mid-luteal phases of the menstrual cycle has demonstrated an interaction between circadian and menstrual processes in the regulation of rapid eye movement or REM sleep .
-In addition, reproductive hormones not only regulate reproductive function during the menstrual cycle, they also influence sleep and circadian rhythm [24,25].
+Women with ovulatory menstrual cycles have a circadian rhythm that is "superimposed" on the menstrual-associated rhythm, and menstrual events in turn affect the circadian rhythm .
+Research on women in the mid-follicular and mid-luteal phases of the menstrual cycle has demonstrated an interaction between circadian and menstrual processes in the regulation of REM sleep .
+In addition, reproductive hormones not only regulate reproductive function during the menstrual cycle, but also influence sleep and circadian rhythm [24,25].

-The menstrual cycle also has infradian aspects too, given that it is a biological cycle with effects on physical and mental health that span a period longer than 24 hours.
+The menstrual cycle also has infradian aspects, given that it is a biological cycle with effects on physical and mental health that span a period longer than 24 hours.